Azeem709/angular-rxjs/README.md

 # angular-rxjs

-<b>CheatSheet<b> :
+<b>CheatSheet<b/> :

-Observable : Observables are unicast( where each observer own it own independent execution)
+<b>Observable : </b>Observables are unicast( where each observer own it own independent execution)

-Subject : are special type of Observables which are multicasted(lile event emitter contains the registery of listeners).Useful when want to emit values to multiple observers.
+<b>Subject :</b> are special type of Observables which are multicasted(lile event emitter contains the registery of listeners).Useful when want to emit values to multiple observers.

-Special Variant of Subject -
+<b><u>Special Variant of Subject - </b></u>

-BehaviourSubject : maintains/persist the last emitted value which observer can subscribe though
+<b>BehaviourSubject : </b> maintains/persist the last emitted value which observer can subscribe though

-ReplaySubject : maintain list of last emitted values (will have to provide the buffer how many we want it to maintain)
+<b>ReplaySubject : </b>maintain list of last emitted values (will have to provide the buffer how many we want it to maintain)

-AsynSubject : Its like BehaviourSubject subject it emits last value to observers but it emits only when the subject is completed ( when complete() call back is called)
+<b>AsynSubject : </b>Its like BehaviourSubject subject it emits last value to observers but it emits only when the subject is completed ( when complete() call back is called)